 The NCAA requires schools to renew or cancel scholarships by July 1.
 Athletes must be notified and sent the appropriate paperwork.
 Most coaches have conferences with their athletes at the end of the season, and if the scholarship is not going to be renewed for some reason, the coach should let you know at that time.

 When you are being recruited, you and your parents need to listen carefully to what a coach is telling you, and you should read the fine print carefully.
-Ask detailed questions about your scholarship--e.g., under what conditions it could be taken away; what happens if you're injured and can't play; and so on.
+Ask detailed questions about your scholarship---e.g., under what conditions it could be taken away; what happens if you're injured and can't play; and so on.

 You also need to understand the difference between a scholarship offer and a financial aid package.
 Parents frequently tell other parents their player got a "full ride" when actually she’s getting very little softball money.
-Her aid package might cover nearly all of her expenses, but it can’t be considered a full ride softball scholarship.
-In a situation like this, the softball coach might be giving the athlete, say $2000 in softball-based aid, while the rest comes from grants, academic scholarships, loans, work-study, and so on.
+Her aid package might cover nearly all of her expenses, but it cannot be call a full ride softball scholarship.
+In a situation like this, the softball coach might be giving the athlete, say $2000 in softball-based aid, while all the rest comes from grants, academic scholarships, loans, work-study, and so on.

 When you are in the midst of recruiting, pay close attention to details.
 Make sure when you choose a school, it's because it's the right one for you and can meet your collegiate needs.
 Don't be blinded by dollar signs.
 And if you do accept a scholarship, be sure you know all the conditions attached and the circumstances that might cause these conditions to change.
 Forewarned is forearmed as the old saying goes!